HanaAmr/magento-plugin/README.md

 # Gameball Magento Plugin
-> The Gameball Magento Plugin allows stores on Magento platform to integrate with gameball by simply requiring its extension
+> This Gameball Magento Plugin allows stores on magento platform to integrate with gameball by requiring its package using composer

 ## Table of contents
 * [Extension installation](#extension-installation)